MTHFR and Histamine Levels: What's the Link | Methyl-Life®

 The highest concentrations of histamine are in the gut lining, the skin, and the respiratory tract.
 Basophils and mast cells within these tissues secrete histamine when the body detects a pathogen or foreign substance, which becomes part of the immune response.

-Mast cells are the major producer of histamine and express many receptors on their surface.
+Mast cells are the major producer of histamine1 and express many receptors on their surface.
 These receptors are activated through stimulants such as allergens, complement peptides, and neuropeptides, which cause the mast cells to release various inflammatory mediators, including histamine.

 This article will explain the role of the MTHFR gene in histamine production and regulation and why a mutation may result in elevated histamine levels.
 We will also explain how different MTHFR variants can affect histamine levels and how someone with an MTHFR mutation can support their body’s methylation function through supplements.

-The MTHFR Gene's Role in Histamine Production and Regulation
+The MTHFR Gene's Role in Histamine

 One of the most important functions of the MTHFR gene is the conversion of homocysteine to methionine.
-Methionine is involved in detoxification, cell repair, the building of proteins, and healthy inflammatory response.
+Methionine5 is involved in detoxification, cell repair, the building of proteins, and healthy inflammatory response.
 It’s also necessary for producing glutathione, the body’s most important detoxification substance.

 Methionine is broken down in the liver to create SAMe, a compound that helps produce and regulate hormones and maintain cell membranes.
 SAMe is also required to break down neurotransmitters and repair cellular damage.

-SAMe is also an important cofactor of HNMT, the enzyme that processes and regulates histamine in the body.
+SAMe is also an important cofactor of HNMT, the enzyme that processes and regulates histamine6 in the body.
 It also plays a key role in histamine detoxification.
 The HNMT enzyme works to add a methyl group to histamine so that the methylated histamine molecules can then be flushed out of the body in urine.

 In short, the MTHFR helps regulate methylation, which is essential to reduce intracellular histamine.
 This process requires vitamin B2 as a cofactor.